muntasirmoin/L2-B5-Assignment-4-Library-Management-client/README.md

 - Copyright info
 - Social Media links
-- Responsive and accessible
+- Address & Contact

 ---

 # 📊 Borrow Summary Component

 This component displays a summary of all borrowed books using data retrieved from an **aggregation API**.
-It is part of the **Library Management App**.

 ---